 The Color of Law demonstrates, however, that residential segregation was created by racially explicit and unconstitutional government policy in the mid-twentieth century that openly subsidized whites-only suburbanization in which African Americans were prohibited from participating.
 Only after learning the history of this policy can we be prepared to undertake the national conversation necessary to remedy our unconstitutional racial landscape.

-The Color of Law will be available for purchase and Dr. Rothstein will sign copies after the event.
+The Color of Law will be available for purchase and Mr. Rothstein will sign copies at the event.

 Speakers Who Inspire – Richard Rothstein